ibm-cloud-docs/EventStreams/eventstreams145.md

 {: #restrict_access}

 By default, {{site.data.keyword.messagehub}} allows access from any IP address on the public internet.
 If you are using an instance of the {{site.data.keyword.vpc_full}}, you are recommended to apply the following restrictions so that only designated VSIs within your VPC can establish network connections to the {{site.data.keyword.messagehub}} instance.
+{:shortdesc}

-Enable [Cloud Service Endpoints (CSE)](/docs/resources?topic=resources-service-endpoints) to restrict access to any source IP addresses on the {{site.data.keyword.Bluemix_short}} network.
+Enable [Cloud Service Endpoints (CSE)](https://cloud.ibm.com/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) to restrict access to any source IP addresses on the {{site.data.keyword.Bluemix_short}} network.
 When you implement IP addresses whitelisting on the Cloud Service endpoints, access is subsequently restricted to VSIs with specified VPCs.

 ## Prerequisites